 Focus on high-quality content that really helps your clients.
-Google have very clever algorithms which are very good at detecting the quality of your contact.
+Google has very clever algorithms which are very good at detecting the quality of your content.
 If you have content that is genuinely helpful to people, both your customers and potential customers, you will increase your chances of ranking well.

-Google haven't provided guidance on the recommended length but a study by SERPIQ found that pages above 2,500 words featured more frequently in top 10 search rankings.
+Google hasn't provided guidance on the recommended length but a study by SERPIQ found that pages above 2,500 words featured more frequently in top 10 search rankings.

 We've created a number of articles on blogging which we recommend that you read if you are genuinely serious about ranking well in search engines.

 Google wants to provide the best content to people using Google so that people keep using Google.
 Google recognises that there is some content that is best served fresh and will have a bias towards some types of fresh content.
 Read our blog on the importance of fresh content to learn more.

 While there is some debate about the true impact of social media posts on your search rankings there is a much greater chance of someone liking your content so much that they add a link from their own site to your site.

 If you want to rank the best in your industry it helps if you are the best in the industry.
 If you are committed to running social media activities ongoing basis it will really help your overall website traffic and definitely complements your SEO efforts.

 Check out our guides on social media for business.

 If you are changing to Rocketspark from a previous website the URL structure of your site is likely to be a little different.
 It is possible to set up a 301 redirect which tells Google that the old URL has been replaced by a new one.
 As it takes time to build up your search rankings it's helpful not to lose this historical search value.

 If you'd like to set up 301 redirects for any old pages please follow the steps in this help guide.